 - All other nouns and active verbs should be capitalized.

-- Some other short words should always be capitalized, such as also, as followed by a verb such as be, if, than, that, thus and when.
+- Some other short words should always be capitalized, such as also, be, if, than, that, thus and when.

 - Phrasal verbs also need to be capitalized.
 Phrasal verbs combine verbs and prepositions or adverbs into an idiomatic expression whose meaning differs from that of the actual definitions of the individual words used.